ASTR 1210 (O'Connell) Supplement

 But "technology" has a much broader meaning.
 Anything that is useful to humans -- that has some practical application -- is an example of technology.
 That includes all electronics, of course, but it also includes almost every other material thing in our everyday lives, from T-shirts to refrigerators to skyscrapers; and it also refers to the enormous swath of practical knowledge and methodology that we make use of to survive -- as in agriculture and medicine.

 Technology ranges from the highly sophisticated to the humble.
 PowerPoint slides are a familiar form of "teaching technology" --- but so is a piece of chalk.
 Important technologies in earlier times were very basic: the first human technologies to be developed were fire, stone cutting tools and weapons, and clothing from animal skins.
 Although other animals are capable of employing primitive tools, our human progenitors had surpassed them in sophistication as long as 3 million years ago.
 The fossil record shows that invention was slow at first, the important steps taking tens of thousands of years.
-That was because hunter-gatherer societies were very conservative and not welcoming of innovation because they lived on the edge of survival and could not take chances on diverting labor.
+That was because hunter-gatherer societies lived on the edge of survival and were reluctant to take chances on diverting the labor needed to develop innovative technologies.

 Almost by definition, civilizations are based on technology.
 The earliest civilizations in Mesopotamia and Egypt (ca. 4000-3000 BC) depended on the extensive development of technologies for building homes and governmental/religious structures; for agriculture, water supplies, transportation, ceramics, weaponry, methods of storing and conveying information, and so on.
 Domestication of horses, cattle, dogs, and other animals was another key technology.
 Many of the simple things we take for granted today -- like cotton thread, or glass windows, or aspirin -- are technologies that would have been highly prized by ancient societies.